protectai/llm-guard/README.md

 **General:**

-- [ ] Return metrics from each scanner
 - [ ] Calculate risk score from 0 to 1 for each scanner
 - [ ] Improve speed of transformers

 **Prompt Scanner:**